The Law Clinic

 Established in 1967, the Law Clinic serves the community as a licensed law firm where third year law students represent disadvantaged clients, at no or low cost, who would not otherwise have access to legal services.

-The Law Clinic is comprised of nine live-client clinics in the following law practice areas: Civil, Criminal, Domestic Violence, Immigration, Juvenile, Mediation, Post-Conviction, Sports, and Tax.
+The Law Clinic is comprised of live-client clinics in the following law practice areas: Appellate Representation – Complex Cases, Criminal, Domestic Violence, General Practice, Immigration, Juvenile, Sports, and Tax.
 Students who participate in the Law Clinic develop a full range of lawyering skills in advocacy, negotiation, mediation, representation, and more.

 The Externship Program